 A gift is anything of value.
 It includes tangible items such as jewelry and art, but also intangible items such as discounts, services, loans, favors, special privileges, advantages, benefits and rights that are not available to the general public.
-A gift also includes meals, entertainment, show tickets including CDSEG show tickets, hospitality, vacations, tickets to sporting or music events, golf outings and business partner familiarization trips.
+A gift also includes meals, entertainment, show tickets including CDSEG show tickets, hospitality, vacations, tickets to sporting or music events, golf outings and vendor familiarization trips.

-WHAT IS OUR POLICY? a gift that:
+WHAT IS OUR POLICY?